 One day, he was traveling in the Pampas of Argentina where he was able to reconnect with his grief and ‘stay’ with it.
 At the time, he discovered a hard surface in his chest, and he was diagnosed with a bone spur.
 His doctor insisted that the spur was a result of a physical trauma.

 Yet, “I didn’t have any accident.
 What I did understand was that my body created this thing to say ‘hey, take care of your heart.’”

 Yoga for grief

-As a result, he began a yoga practice to cure his heel — and his heart.
-Yoga for grief.
+As a result, he changed the direction of his studies – engaging in Somatic Psychotherapy and began a yoga practice to address his heart.
 It was intuitive.
 To this day, he pulls from that inner wisdom.
 His approach to yoga for grief relief is very powerful work.
-He incorporates pranayama (breathwork), movement therapy including pavanmuktasana (joint freeing) and sankalpas (affirmation/pledges).
+He incorporates pranayama (breathwork), movement therapy including pawanmuktasana (joint freeing series) and sankalpas (affirmation/resolve).